The Hidden Cost of Poor Mediation Intake (and How AI Can Help)

 Every mediator has encountered sessions derailed by missing information, emotional volatility, or parties talking past each other.
 These problems do not originate in the session-they walk in with the clients.
 Poor intake invites confusion and frustration, and once those dynamics take hold, the mediator has to work twice as hard to regain structure.

-AI-guided intake solves the structural shortcomings of traditional forms and calls.
-Instead of relying on brief worksheets or inconsistent telephone conversations, AI leads clients through a neutral, thoughtful guided reflection.
-It captures the information mediators need-issues, interests, concerns, timelines-in a clear, organized way.
+AI-guided intake can address some of the structural shortcomings of traditional forms and calls.
+Instead of relying only on brief worksheets or inconsistent telephone conversations, AI can lead clients through a neutral, thoughtful guided reflection.
+It can capture the information mediators need-issues, interests, concerns, timelines-in a clear, organized way.

 The result: fewer surprises, clearer agendas, and sessions that start with momentum rather than confusion.